Lexi paced across the room, her fingers laced behind her.

 “I don’t know what to do.”

-Chris got out of his seat and strode over to her.
-He clasped both hands on her arms.
-“You don’t have to know everything, Lexi.”
+Chris got up out of his seat and strode over to her.
+He clasped both hands on her arms, near her elbows.
+“You don’t have to know everything Lexi.”

 She bit down on her lip, flinching from the pain.
 “But—”